apache/mxnet/docs/how_to/add_op_in_backend.md

 As you can tell from the name, the registered functor creates the node for gradient computation with dependencies on the output gradient node and input node.
 Similarly, there are other three functors defined as `ElemwiseGradUseOut`, `ElemwiseGradUseInOut`, and `ElemwiseGradUseNone` for developers' convenience.
+In order to add this attribute, we also need to register a backward operator for `quadratic` with several basic attributes, as it can share attribute inference functions with the forward operator and is not exposed to frontend.
-- Lines 16-19: This registered function implies which output tensor can reuse which input tensor's memory space instead of allocating a new memory space.
+- Lines 16-19: This registered function implies that which output tensor can reuse which input tensor's memory space instead of allocating a new memory space for the output.
-In the operator `quadratic`, there is only one input and output, and the output can reuse the input memory space, so we put a pair of zeros in the function return result indicating that `inputs[0]`'s memory space can be reused by `outputs[0]`.
+In the operator `quadratic`, there is only one input and output, and the output can reuse the input memory space, so we store a pair of zeros in the function return vector indicating that `inputs[0]`'s memory space can be reused by `outputs[0]`.
-Note that this function just provide a hint to the computational graph initializer.
+Note that this function just provides a hint to the computational graph initializer.
 If there are other nodes depending on the input tensor, the memory space of the input tensor will not be overwritten by the output.
 - Line 20: Define the input argument name as `data` for the operator.
-- Line 21: Add user-input parameters `a`, `b`, and `c` as the attributes of the operator.
+- Line 21: Add user input parameters `a`, `b`, and `c` as the attributes of the operator.
 - Line 22: Register an operator named `_backward_quadratic` for backward pass of the operator `quadratic`.
 The underscore prefix in the operator name indicates that this is an operator not exposed to frontend and only used in backend.
 - Line 23: Set the parameter parser for the operator `_backward_quadratic`.
 - Line 24: Set the number of inputs.
 - Line 25: Set the number of outputs.
-- Line 26: Register `TIsBackward` attribute for the operator.
-The shape and type inference uses this attribute to determine whether a node in the graph is a forward or backward node.
+- Line 26: Add `TIsBackward` attribute for the operator.
+The shape and type inference passes use this attribute to determine whether a node in the graph is a forward or backward node.
 - Line 27: Register backward function.

+So far, we have acquired an operator working on CPU in frontend.
 In order to register the operator working on GPUs, we just need to add the following code to `quadratic_op.cu`.
 Note that forward and backward functions are registered with attribute key `FCompute<gpu>`, rather than `FCompute<cpu>`.